jwtSecret is the secret key you must use to sign and encrypt the JSON

 # to log in again.

-clientSecret: redacted # can be set via environment variable
+clientSecret: redacted # can be set with an environment variable

 # The directory config is optional.
 You have to configure it if you want to use